r-spatial/sf/README.md

 In the longer run it will affect all packages currently using sp, when we manage to migrate sp to exclusively use the simple feature classes for representing vector data.
 Since the recent [2.0](http://www.gdal.org/index.html) release of GDAL integrates raster and vector data, having an R package that mirrors its classes makes it possible to implement operations in-database (similar to what `DBI`, `RPostgreSQL` and `dplyr` do), making it possible for R to manipulate spatial data that do not fit in memory.

 ## The plan
-_How are you going to solve the problem?
-Include the concrete actions you will take and an estimated timeline.
-What are likely failure modes and how will you recover from them?_

-The plan is to
+We will solve the problem by carrying out the following steps (M1 refers to month 1):

 1. develop an R package that implements simple features in R, that is simple yet gives users access to the complete data, and has a representation that uses S3 by extending `data.frame` (M1-3)
 2. add to this package a C++ interface to GDAL 2.0, to read and write simple feature data, and to interface other functionality (coordinate transformation, geometry operations) (M3-8)